jax-ml/jax/docs/tutorials/thinking-in-jax.md

 Notice that although `x` is traced, `x.shape` is a static value.
 However, when you use {func}`jnp.array` and {func}`jnp.prod` on this static value, it becomes a traced value, at which point it cannot be used in a function like `reshape()` that requires a static input (recall: array shapes must be static).

-A useful pattern is to use `numpy` for operations that should be static (i.e. done at compile-time), and use `jax.numpy` for operations that should be traced (i.e. compiled and executed at run-time).
+A useful pattern is to:

+- Use NumPy (`numpy`) for operations that should be static (i.e., done at compile-time); and
+- Use JAX NumPy (`jax.numpy`) for operations that should be traced (i.e. compiled and executed at run-time).

 For this function, it might look like this:

 ```{code-cell}
 from jax import jit